craigmcn/craigmcn.github.io/_posts/2014/2014-05-22-im-only-going-to-say-this-once.md

 ---
-title: "I’m Only Going to Say This Once"
+title: 'I’m Only Going to Say This Once'
 date: 2014-05-22T09:44:59+00:00
-excerpt: "There seems to be some idea that money shouldn’t matter at the university, that somehow we should be able to provide any kind of post-secondary education to anyone regardless of the cost.
-Bullshit."
+excerpt: 'There seems to be some idea that money shouldn’t matter at the university, that somehow we should be able to provide any kind of post-secondary education to anyone regardless of the cost.
+Bullshit.'
 layout: post
 categories:
   - Opinion